malaika-azhar/Real-World-Tier2-Support-Projects/project-4-uptime-kuma-open-source-contribution/README.md

 - **No automated test added:** The fix was checked by reading the code and by running the app, not by a new unit or end-to-end test, because the component had no existing coverage.
 - **Unsupported Node.js version:** Node.js v24.14.1 is below the requested version, and the app still ran.
 - **AI-assisted, human-reviewed:** Investigation and drafting used AI assistance, disclosed in the pull request as the project's policy asks.
 The change was reviewed and understood before it was sent.
-- **Diagrams are illustrative:** The remaining flowcharts show the overall project stages and the pull request path.
+- **Diagrams are illustrative:** The flowcharts show the logic of `onDrop` and the path the pull request took.
 The screenshots and the pull request itself are the evidence.
 - **Lab size:** One Windows PC with local dev servers, and one fork.

 These gaps are marked in the project instead of being hidden, so the results show what was actually proven.